 - Verigin Tomb Memorial Park

 This is another great spot for beginner and intermediate sledders although those who are more advanced might find it a bit tame.
-It’s located near the Memorial Site.
-If approaching from the NORTH?, pull off on the right and the hill is easy to access.
+It’s located near the Memorial Site and parking and access are easy.

 - Dove Hill